peterhj/cacti/README.md

 - cmake
 - g++ or clang++

-GPU support:
+For `cacti` GPU support, the following CUDA configurations are known to work:

+- CUDA 11.6 update 2, driver 510
-- CUDA 11.x (tested with CUDA 11.5 and driver 495)
+- CUDA 11.5 update 2, driver 495

 Thus far `cacti` has also been built on the following system
 configurations: